I. OBJECTIVE & PURPOSE

 The following steps are required when submitting an appeal:

-3. Provide written documentation of your special circumstances.
-4. Attach supporting documentation that validates your statements.
-5. Identify the steps you have taken to ensure that you will not fall below satisfactory academic progress standards in the future.
+- Identify the steps you have taken to ensure that you will not fall below Satisfactory Academic Progress standards in the future.
+Be sure to specifically address how your extenuating circumstances have changed/improved.

-6. Attach a completed academic plan of action form signed by an academic advisor.7.
-For students who have exceeded the maximum time frame requirement, a Graduation Contract signed by the student and the academic advisor must be attached to your Satisfactory Academic Progress Appeal Form.
-8. Sign and date your petition.
+- For students who have exceeded the maximum time frame requirement, a Graduation Contract signed by the student and the academic/program advisor must be attached to your Satisfactory Academic Progress Appeal Form.

-All appeals must be submitted before the last day of classes for the term in which the student is attempting to establish eligibility.
+All appeals must be submitted by the Friday prior to the official last day of the term for which the student is attempting to establish eligibility.
 It is the responsibility of the student to decide when an appeal is appropriate and to initiate an appeal before the specified deadline.
-Students who plan to appeal are encouraged to do so within 5 business days of notification in order to ensure a determination of eligibility prior to becoming fee liable for the following semester.
+Students who plan to appeal are encouraged to do so as soon as possible after receiving the notification in order to ensure a determination of eligibility prior to becoming fee liable for the following semester.

 Re-establishing Eligibility Without Appeal

-If the student chooses not to appeal FInancial Aid Suspension or a Financial Aid Suspension appeal is unsuccessful for Grade Point Average or Completion Rate credit hours earned, the student may re-establish eligibility by taking coursework and achieving all Satisfactory Academic Progress requirements.
+If the student chooses not to appeal Financial Aid Suspension or a Financial Aid Suspension appeal is unsuccessful for Grade Point Average or Completion Rate credit hours earned, the student may re-establish eligibility by taking coursework at UNF and achieving all Satisfactory Academic Progress requirements.
 Eligibility may not be re-established without an appeal when Maximum Time Frame (150% rule) standards are violated.

 Subsequent Degree Programs